aboutcode-org/aboutcode/docs/source/scancode-toolkit/documentation.rst

 Download
 --------

-Download the latest release of ScanCode from our release page.
+Download the latest release of ScanCode from our `release page <https://github.com/nexB/scancode-toolkit/releases.>`_

 Installation
 ------------